foundata/guidelines/python-style-guide.md

 **You MUST NOT:**

 - Use a bare `except:` clause.
-- Silently discard an exception with `pass`.
+- Silently discard an exception with a bare `pass`.
+A broad catch is acceptable only when it is a designed fallback or best-effort path *and* it records the swallowed exception (typically `LOGGER.debug(..., exc_info=True)`) so the failure leaves a trace; error-hiding without a fallback and without logging is prohibited.
 - Catch `Exception` around a large block and continue as if the operation succeeded.
 - Use exceptions for ordinary branching when a direct condition is clearer.
 - Expose credentials, tokens or complete untrusted payloads in exception messages.